Mapsui/Mapsui/README.md

 ## Platforms Supported ##

-Mapsui, the core project, is compiled as Portable Class Library (Profile 147) for:
+Mapsui, the core project, is a Profile 147 Portable Class Library, compatible with:

 - .NET framework 4.0.3 and higher
 - .NET for Windows Store apps